m-kay-online/linked-blog-starter-md/MKay-Blog/Notes/Code Space.md

 Three Parameters are EachItem, Index, CompleteArr
 ```

-Map are like normal hashmap, it is no repeated Key, But value
+Map are like normal hashmap, it is no repeated Key, But value can same in multiple indexes or keys.